inria-thoth/GraphiT/README.md

-# Structural Graph Transformers
+# raphiT: Encoding Graph Structure in Transformers

-This repository implements the Structural Graph Transformers (SGT) described in the following paper
+This repository implements GraphiT, described in the following paper:

+>Grégoire Mialon*, Dexiong Chen*, Margot Selosse*, Julien Mairal.
+[GraphiT: Encoding Graph Structure in Transformers][1].
+<br/>*Equal contribution

-## Short Description about SGT
+## Short Description about GraphiT

 ![Figure from paper](figures/figure1.png)

-SGT is an instance of transformers designed for graph-structured data.
-It takes as input a graph seens as a set of its node features, and integrates the graph structure via i) relative positional encoding using kernel on graphs and ii) encoding local substructures around each node before adding it to the node feature.
+GraphiT is an instance of transformers designed for graph-structured data.
+It takes as input a graph seen as a set of its node features, and integrates the graph structure via i) relative positional encoding using kernels on graphs and ii) encoding local substructures, e.g, short paths, around each node before adding it to the node features.
+GraphiT is able to outperform Graph Neural Networks in different graph classification and regression tasks, and offers promising visualization capabilities for domains where interpretability is important, e.g, in chemoinformatics.

 ## Installation